 We could all really use some zen in our lives.
 Lucky for us, there are plenty of yoga studios in Pittsburgh offering everything from hot yoga to aerial yoga.
 Grab your mat, and head to one of these incredible studios for your next sweat session.

 North Shore’s Urban Elements tries to put a little earth, fire, water, air, and space into everything they do.
-Focus on the fluid motions of your body in their Liquid Power Yoga class, or feel the burn in your quads during their Ryde & Flow indoor cycling and yoga fusion class.
+Focus on the fluid motions of your body in their heated vinyasa class, or feel the burn in your quads during their Ryde & Flow indoor cycling and yoga fusion class.
 No matter which sessions you try, prepare for an energy-balancing experience that’ll leave you with a zen state of mind.

-Yoga Love in Shadyside is brought to you by people who love yoga, for people who love yoga.
+Yoga Love is brought to you by people who love yoga, for people who love yoga.
 While their bread and butter is Vinyasa Flow, they’re passionate about exploration and cultivating new experiences in both their Shadyside and South Hills studios.
-Expand your practice with acroyoga, yoga with weights, and meditation.
+Expand your practice with yoga with weights, and meditation.
 Wanna veer off into your own flow instead?
 Try “open studio” time for a chance to dip your feet into a casual practice, or commit to a tricky pose without the fear of disrupting a full-on class.
 Fitt Tip: The addresses for both studios are very similar, make sure you're headed to the right one.